Dedsec1/deezloader-remaster/README.md

-# DeezLoader Reborn V4.0.0 final
+# DeezLoader Remaster V4.0.0 final
-DeezLoader Reborn is here to replace the old DeezLoader V2.3.1.<br/>
+DeezLoader Remaster is here to replace the old DeezLoader V2.3.1. and DeezLoader Reborn<br/>
 With this software you can download high-qualiy music and enjoy.

 Source code - https://github.com/Deezloader/DeezLoader-Reborn<br/>